-Nevertheless, there are several reasons why conventional parent-child measures may not capture the full extent to which inequalities are transmitted across generations.
-First, the descriptive association between parent and child education is only indirectly related to the structural mechanisms through which educational inequalities are transmitted and may therefore not be informative about the extent to which educational inequalities persist in the long run, across multiple generations.^V Second, socioeconomic gaps arise in all stages of educational attainment, such that years of schooling are only a coarse proxy of learning and educational achievements (as noted earlier).
+to which educational inequalities persist in the long run, across multiple generations.
+Second, socio-economic gaps arise in all stages of educational attainment, such that years of schooling are only a coarse proxy of learning and educational achievements (as noted earlier).
 Parent-child correlations might therefore not only understate long-run persistence, but also the persistence of educational inequalities across even just one generation, from parents to children.

 Recent studies confirm that parent-child associations are indeed missing part of the picture, and show that mobility across multiple generations is lower than a naive extrapolation from conventional parent-child measures would suggest.
-One way to demonstrate this point is to note that educational outcomes of ancestors remain predictive of child education, even after conditioning on parent education (e.g., Lindahl et al., 2015; Braun and Stuhler, 2018; Colagrossi et al., 2020).
-Specifically, in the regression of years of schooling y{it} in family i in generation t on parent and grandparent schooling, the coefficient on grandparent schooling β{gp} tends to be positive and, often, sizable.^w To illustrate this, Fig. 3 plots estimates of the coefficients β_p and β{gp} from Eq.
-(1) as reported in the Global Database for Intergenerational Mobility (The World Bank, 2018).
-With few exceptions, the coefficient estimates of β{gp} are positive.
-While some of these estimates are based on small and potentially selective (e.g., coresident) samples, the resulting distribution appears representative of the range of estimates researchers find in more targeted studies.
-Summarizing the results from 40 different studies, Anderson et al. (2018) report that estimates of the coefficient β{gp} tend to be one quarter the size of the coefficient β_p , as is the case in Fig. 3.
+One way to demonstrate this point is to note that educational outcomes of ancestors remain predictive of child education, even after conditioning on parent education (e.g., Lindahl et al. 2015, Braun and Stuhler 2018, Colagrossi, d'Hombres, and Schnepf 2020).
+Specifically, in the regression of years of schooling $y{it}$ in family i in generation t on parent and grandparent schooling, the coefficient on grandparent schooling $\beta{gp}$ tends to be positive and, often, sizable.
+To illustrate this, Figure 3 plots estimates of the coefficients $\beta_p$ and $\beta{gp}$ from equation (1) as reported in the Global Database for Intergenerational Mobility (The World Bank 2018).
+With few exceptions, the coefficient estimates of $\beta{gp}$ are positive.
+While some of these estimates are based on small and potentially selective (e.g., co-resident) samples, the resulting distribution appears representative of the range of estimates researchers find in more targeted studies.
+Summarizing the results from 40 different studies, Anderson, Sheppard, and Monden (2018) report that estimates of the coefficient $\beta{gp}$ tend to be one quarter the size of the coefficient $\beta_p$ , as is the case for the estimates reported in Figure 3.

-$$y{it} = \alpha + \beta_p y{it-1} + \beta{gp} y{it-2} + \varepsilon{it}, \qquad (1)$$
+$$y{it} = \alpha + \beta_p y{it-1} + \beta{gp} y{it-2} + \varepsilon{it}, \tag{1}$$

-That parent-child correlations may understate the role of family background has already been observed by Björklund and Salvanes (2011) in an earlier volume of the
+That parent-child correlations may understate the role of family background has already been observed by Björklund and Salvanes (2011) in an earlier volume

-^vRelatedly, the causal effect of parents' on child's schooling is much smaller than the descriptive association between the two (Björklund and Jäntti, 2020; Holmlund et al., 2011).
+&lt;sup>22Relatedly, the causal effect of parents' on child's schooling is much smaller than the descriptive association between the two (Holmlund, Lindahl, and Plug 2011, Björklund and Jäntti 2020).

-^wThe observation that β{gp} is positive is equivalent to the observation that multigenerational correlations decay at less than the geometric rate, such that a simple iteration of the parent-child correlation would understate multigenerational persistence (Braun and Stuhler, 2018).
+&lt;sup>23The observation that $\beta{gp}$ is positive is equivalent to the observation that multigenerational correlations decay at less than the geometric rate, such that a simple iteration of the parent-child correlation would understate multigenerational persistence (Braun and Stuhler 2018).

-Educational Mobility across Three Generations.
+Figure 3: Educational Mobility across Three Generations.

+Source: Global Database on Intergenerational Mobility, The World Bank (2018).
 The figure reports the estimated coefficients on the average education of parents and grandparents in samples with at least 200 observations.